Dairy industry in the United Kingdom: Delivery

 Only 3% of milk in the UK is delivered to the door.
-There was an 80% drop in deliveries when supermarkets began to sell their own milk en-masse.
-The largest commercial deliverer of milk in the UK has around 500,000 customers; there has been a recent upswing in demand for door deliveries.
+There was an 80% drop in deliveries when supermarkets began to sell their own milk en masse.
+The largest commercial deliverer of milk in the UK has around 500,000 customers because there has been a recent upswing in demand for door deliveries.

 Regulation

 Production was regulated by the Milk Marketing Board until 1994; its processing division is now Dairy Crest.
 AHDB Dairy is a central resource for the UK dairy industry.

+Environmental impact

+The dairy industry is a large source of waterway pollution in the UK.
+It is linked to half of all farm pollution, largely from the waste produced by cows.
+This pollution leads to fish kills and general harm to river ecosystems.